wpoverman/wpoverman.github.io/content/publication/overman-2025-conformalarbitrage/index.md

   - name: arXiv
     url: https://arxiv.org/abs/2506.00911
 image:
-  caption: 'Plot of helpfulness veruss harmlessnes showing that we can use Conformal Arbitrage to trace a more efficient frontier of tradeoffs between competing objectives than baseline using only API access to language models.
+  caption: 'Plot of helpfulness veruss harmlessnes showing that we can use Conformal Arbitrage to trace a more efficient frontier of tradeoffs between competing objectives than baseline using only API access to language models.'
 focal_point: ''
 preview_only: false
 ---